-Located some 60 miles north of Timika, at Tembagapura in Irian Jaya – the most easterly of Indonesia's provinces – on the western half of the island of New Guinea, the Grasberg mine has the world's single largest known gold reserve and the second largest copper reserves.
+Grasberg mine has the single largest known gold reserve and the second largest copper reserves in the world.
+It is located 96km north of Timika, at Tembagapura in Irian Jaya – the most easterly of Indonesia’s provinces – on the western half of the island of New Guinea.

 The mine stands at the collision of the Indo-Australian and the Pacific tectonic plates.
-Two distinct phases of intrusion have led to the production of nested coaxial porphyry ore bodies and sulphide rich skarn at the margins, while sedimentary strata includes Eocene clastic carbonate limestone with siltstones and sandstones near the base.
+Two distinct phases of intrusion have led to the production of nested coaxial porphyry ore bodies and sulphide-rich skarn at the margins, while sedimentary strata include Eocene clastic carbonate limestone with siltstones and sandstones near the base.

 The Dalam Diatreme (DD) forms the first intrusive stage, being highly fragmental and characterised by clasts and a matrix of dioritic composition.